duart38/fontys_xedule_export/README.md

 # Usage
 1. Go to (the scheduling tool)[https://sa-fontys.xedule.nl/]
 2. Right click and inspect element, go to the console tab
-3. Make sure that "Tijdlijn Periode" or "Timeline period" is selected
+3. Make sure that "Tijdlijn Periode" or "Timeline period" is selected (if it was not, select it and then reload the page)
 4. wait for a second
-5. copy result (theres a button at the bottom) and paste it in a file with the .ics extension (eg: test.ics)
-6. open it in any calendar...